pexip/os-python-cryptography/docs/security.rst

 We ask that you do not report security issues to our normal GitHub issue tracker.

-If you believe you've identified a security issue with ``cryptography``, please report it to ``alex.gaynor@gmail.com`` and/or ``paul.l.kehrer@gmail.com``.
-You should verify that your MTA uses TLS to ensure the confidentiality of your message.
+If you believe you've identified a security issue with ``cryptography``, please report it via our `security advisory page`_.

-Once you've submitted an issue via email, you should receive an acknowledgment within 48 hours, and depending on the action to be taken, you may receive further follow-up emails.
+Once you've submitted an issue, you should receive an acknowledgment within 48 hours, and depending on the action to be taken, you may receive further follow-up.

 Supported Versions
 ------------------